pmmfs/capstone-project/README.md

 * Black box: It does not explain how the results were achieved.

 ## Software
 See [Technology.md](Technology.md) for a description of the technologies, languages, tools, and algorithms used in this project.
+[Requirements.txt](Requirements.txt) contains a list of the packages/modules/libraries needed to run the Jupyter Notebooks (in "analysis_gov_regulation_impact") for the supervised machine learning model.

 ## Dashboard
 [Click here](https://pmmfs.github.io/) to view the dashboard.
 Files used to create the dashboard are available in the [dashboard repo](https://github.com/pmmfs/pmmfs.github.io).